brendanmichaelconnors/sockeye-climate-competition/README.md

 Project made possible in part by grant from the [National Center for Ecological Analysis and Synthesis](https://www.nceas.ucsb.edu/) and the [State of Alaskan Salmon and People](https://alaskasalmonandpeople.org/) project.

 ## Files
-- `make.R`: All code required to reproduce current set of simulations and figures.
+- `make.R`: Source this file to reproduce the project.

 - `load.R`: Loads packages and scripts necessary for analysis.
-This file should be sourced prior to running other scripts.

-- `functions.R`: All functions written for the analysis should be placed in this file.
+- `functions.R`: All functions written for the analysis are placed in this file.

 - `close_loop_sims.R`: Run closed loop forwad simulations.